DeograciousAggrey/zkArcade/README.md

 The project is currently on [Polygon Mumbai](https://mumbai.polygonscan.com/) and the frontend is hosted on [Vercel](https://github.com/vercel/vercel).

 ZkArcade has 3 games so far: Futoshiki, Skyscrapers and Sudoku.
+More games such as Money Crash and Roulette will be added

 ## ZkArcade Link: